scheinerman/BigCombinatorics.jl/README.md

 ## Implementation

+**NOTE**: Memoize is broken at the time of this writing, so I'm going to rebuild this without any dependencies.

 These function all have nice recursive properties that we exploit to make the code as simple as possible.
 To keep the calculations efficient, we use the `Memoize` module.